Shadowsong27/airflow-base/README.md

 # Disclaimer

+I have not tested this.
+I just migrated it from one of my existing project, and abstracted as a template.

-I am not an expert at OS level configurations, so some of the strategy used here may not be optimal, or secure.
-Please use at discretion, and PRs / patches are always welcomed.
+I am not an expert at OS level configurations, so some of the strategy used here may not be optimal (MOSTLY hackish), or secure.
+Please use at discretion, or better, summit PRs / patches and share the knowledge with me!

 # Usage